angular-threejs/angular-three/storybook-migration-summary.md

 ## The Storybook automigration scripts were ran

-The following commands ran successfully and your Storybook configuration was successfully migrated to the latest version 7:
+The following commands ran successfully and your Storybook configuration was successfully migrated to the latest version 9:

-- `pnpm dlx storybook@latest automigrate --config-dir libs/soba/.storybook`
+- `pnpm dlx storybook automigrate --config-dir libs/soba/.storybook`

 Please make sure to check the results yourself and make sure that everything is working as expected.